afshinamighi/Courses/basecamp/week09/inf-bc-w09-python.md

 3. Write a class called ```Converter```.
 The user will pass a length and a unit when declaring an object from the class—for example, ```c = Converter(9,'inches')```.
 The possible units are inches, feet, yards, miles, kilometers, meters, centimeters, and millimeters.
 For each of these units there should be a method that returns the length converted into those units.
 For example, using the ```Converter``` object created above, the user could call ```c.feet()``` and should get 0.75 as the result.

+4. [todo: more problems to be added]

 10. Implement an object oriented version of tic-tac-toe game.
 	- For two players and in each round the program asks the players to specify the position.
 	- After giving the position by each player, the boad is printed in the terminal.
 	- The program determines the winner at the end.

+## Assignment:
+[todo]

-##Extra Steps:
+## Extra Steps:

-The follwoing concepts are not part of the main learning path, but can be considered as optional learning activities for those who seek more challenges:
+The follwoing concepts are not part of the main learning path, but can be considered as *optional* learning activities for those who seek more challenges:

 - Inheritance
 - Polymorphysm